md685-njit/Assignment-1/A1_HANDOUT.md

    ```

 4. If the run stops partway, run the same command again.
 It picks up where it stopped and does not pay again for finished work.
 Do not delete anything in `results/`.
 5. Do not change any code, `conditions.json`, the task file, or any file the runner creates.
 In a replication, an unexplained change makes the result meaningless.
-If something fails and rerunning does not fix it, contact the instructor instead of working around it.
-If the instructor distributes a replacement `conditions.json` to the whole class, use that file.
+If something fails and rerunning does not fix it, contact me instead of working around it.
+If a replacement `conditions.json` to the whole class, use that file.
-6. Commit everything the run created under `results/` and `prompts/`.
+6. Commit and push everything the run created under `results/` and `prompts/` (README section 13).
 7. Write down the dollars you spent, from the Usage page of your OpenAI account.
+They go in the Part 4 table.

 ### Part 4.
 Interpret the results

-Use `REPORT_TEMPLATE.md`.
+Fill in Part 4 of `REPORT_TEMPLATE.md`.
 Take every number from `results/experiment/summary_A.json` and `results/experiment/summary_B.json`, not from the console.
+README section 13 shows which summary field goes in which column.

 Your table must contain, for each condition: